-These notes include orange workflows and visualizations we will construct during the course.
+These notes include scOrange workflows and visualizations we will construct during the course.

-These notes were written by Blaž Zupan with a huge help from the members of the Bioinformatics Lab in Ljubljana that develop and maintain orange.
-In part, we have reused lecture notes for Orange and orange workshops as designed by the same group.
+These notes were written by

+Blaž Zupan with a huge help

+from the members of the

+Bioinformatics Lab in Ljubljana

+that develop and maintain

+scOrange.
+In part, we have

+reused lecture notes for Orange

+and scOrange workshops as

+designed by the same group.

 Welcome!
 We have designed this workshop for molecular biologists interested in interactive single-cell gene expression data analysis.
 You will see how you can accomplish single-cell data mining tasks without programming.
 We will use Orange, its bioinformatics and single-cell add-ons to construct reproducible, shareable, and visual data mining workflows.
+The same functionality is also available in an application called scOrange.